Depreciation and amortisation

 The loss relief brought forward claimable in any one year is limited to EUR 1 million plus 60% of current income exceeding that amount.
 The remaining 40% of income over EUR 1 million is charged to trade and corporation taxes at current rates.
 This is referred to as ‘minimum taxation’.

-The loss carryforward, as well as current losses of the ongoing fiscal year accrued up to the date of the harmful share transfer, is forfeited if a single (immediate or ultimate) shareholder acquires more than 50% of the issued capital (voting rights) within a five-year period.
+The loss carryforward, as well as current losses of the ongoing fiscal year accrued up to the date of the harmful share transfer, is forfeited if a single shareholder directly or indirectly acquires more than 50% of the issued capital (voting rights) within a five-year period.

 Further, there is an exemption from the forfeiture of tax loss carryforwards for share transfers for the purpose of restructuring the respective corporate entity.

-For harmful share transfers occurring after 31 December 2015, an application may be made under a provision introduced in December 2016 to avoid a loss forfeiture.
+A loss forfeiture upon a harmful share transfer can, in certain cases, be avoided upon application.
 Relief may be available where the company has maintained exclusively the same business during a specified observation period and during this period no ‘harmful event’ has occurred.
 In this context, harmful events include, for example, the discontinuance of the business, the commencement of an additional business, and a change in activity/business sector.
 Where the conditions are fulfilled and the company has made the application, the total tax loss carryforward available at the end of the period of assessment, in which the harmful share transfer occurred, will be classified as so-called ‘continuance-bound’ loss carryforward (Fortführungsgebundener Verlust).

 The occurrence of one of the harmful events as set out in the provision will result in the forfeiture of the continuance-bound loss carryforward last assessed as far as the continuance-bound tax loss carryforward is not matched by hidden reserves under the hidden reserve exception.